Muslimahhh/ML/README.md

 ### 2. Navigate to the Project Directory

-Once cloned, navigate to the project directory:
+Next, head into the project directory:

 ```bash
 cd your-repo